AlexWaygood/typeshed-stats/examples/example.md

 ### Stubtest settings in CI: *error on missing stub*
 Objects missing from the stub cause stubtest to emit an error in CI.

-### Pyright settings in CI: *strict on some files*
+### Pyright settings in CI: *strict*
-Some files are tested with the stricter pyright settings in CI; some are excluded.
+All files are tested with the stricter pyright settings in CI.

 ### Statistics on the annotations in typeshed's stubs for `pytz`
 - Parameters (excluding `self`, `cls`, `metacls` and `mcls`):
-  - Annotated parameters: 49
+    - Annotated parameters: 69
-  - Unannotated parameters: 21
+    - Unannotated parameters: 2
     - Explicit `Any` parameters: 2
     - Explicitly `Incomplete` (or partially `Incomplete`) parameters: 2
 - Returns:
-  - Annotated returns: 34
+    - Annotated returns: 51
-  - Unannotated returns: 17
+    - Unannotated returns: 0
     - Explicit `Any` returns: 0
-  - Explicitly `Incomplete` (or partially `Incomplete`) returns: 0
+    - Explicitly `Incomplete` (or partially `Incomplete`) returns: 1
 - Variables:
-  - Annotated variables: 24
+    - Annotated variables: 27
     - Explicit `Any` variables: 0
-  - Explicitly `Incomplete` (or partially `Incomplete`) variables: 5
+    - Explicitly `Incomplete` (or partially `Incomplete`) variables: 1

 <br>